VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 The element names are not always involved in the inference.
 In scenarios where tuple arguments match tuple parameters of the same cardinality, the inference works in a purely structural way and element names are ignored.

-Surely, when type parameters are inferred from the argument element types, the names cannot take part in that.
+Surely, when type parameters are inferred from the argument element types, the names of those elements cannot take part in that.

 ```cs
 static void Main(string[] args)